katcipis/sophia/notes/articles/firecracker.md

 ## DNS Fun

-Since I always had my share of problems that seemed quite serious and in the end was just some DNS caching missing (thanks Azure) I was thrilled to see I'm not the only one:
+Since I had my share of problems that seemed quite serious and in the end was just some DNS caching missing (thanks Azure) I was thrilled to see I'm not the only one: